4nth0ny1/rails-crm/Questions.md

 4. contacts page can't create because "account must exist"

 5. i want to make the div a link --- dashboard quick links

+6. can't get hover to wokr on navbar and going to add active link, but i assume i'll get the same problem